AdGuard: AdGuard Home

-AdGuard Home acts as a recursive DNS resolver, which responds with an invalid address for domains that appear in its filter lists quests.
-It is similar to Pi-hole.
+AdGuard Home acts as a recursive DNS resolver, which prevents most advertisements from displaying by responding with an invalid address for domains that appear in its filter lists.

 AdGuard Browser extensions

 The browser extension blocks video ads, interstitial ads, floating ads, pop-ups, banners, and text ads.
-There is a possibility to handle anti-AdBlock scripts.
-The product also blocks spyware and warns users of malicious websites.
-AdGuard Content Blocker is an additional browser extension for browsers Yandex Browser and Samsung Internet, which uses Content Blocker API.
-It downloads filter list updates and asks browsers to enforce them via Content Blocker API.
+It is also able to handle anti-AdBlock scripts.
+AdGuard blocks spyware and warns users of malicious websites.
+AdGuard Content Blocker is an additional browser extension for Yandex Browser and Samsung Internet, which uses Content Blocker API.
+It downloads filter list updates and requests browsers to enforce them via Content Blocker API.

 AdGuard applications

 AdGuard has Windows and Mac versions, as well as native mobile versions for Android and iOS.
-The application sets up a local VPN, which filters all traffic on the mobile device.
+The application can set up a local VPN, filtering all traffic on the mobile device.

 AdGuard DNS

 AdGuard operates recursive name servers for public use.
-AdGuard DNS supports encryption technologies, including DNSCrypt, DNS over HTTPS, DNS over TLS, and DNS-over-QUIC.
-AdGuard began testing DNS service back in 2016, and officially launched it in 2018.
+AdGuard DNS supports encryption over DNSCrypt, DNS over HTTPS, DNS over TLS, and DNS over QUIC.
+AdGuard began testing the DNS service back in 2016, and officially launched it in 2018.

-Reception

-While the company's products have earned positive feedback in industry publications, a series of policies by Google and Apple app stores occurred in 2014 - 2018, which impeded user access to AdGuard's mobile applications.

-Macworld mentioned AdGuard for iOS in a list of five "best adblockers for iOS".

-In April 2020, Android Central stated that AdGuard uses "a little more processing power to do its thing than uBlock Origin", but it is "the best all-in-one blocking tool for someone who doesn't want to use more than one extension" because it blocks cryptomining.
-However, Android Central recommended uBlock Origin with a dedicated cryptomining blocker over AdGuard.